National Command Chief of the Civil Air Patrol

-The Civil Air Patrol National Command Chief is the head of the CAP noncommissioned officer corps, a member of the CAP national command team and an advisor to the CAP National Commander / CEO.
+The Civil Air Patrol National Command Chief is the head of the Civil Air Patrol (CAP) non-commissioned officer corps, a member of the CAP national command team and an advisor to the CAP National Commander / CEO.
 The national command chief is also responsible for working with the US Air Force, especially the CAP-USAF commander.

 The CAP Noncommissioned officer corps is made up of former NCOs of all branches of the US armed forces (Air Force, Army, Navy, Marine Corps, Coast Guard, Reserves or National Guard).
 These former military members can assume the same "grade" in the CAP that they had from E-4 to E-9.
 CAP NCOs serve in similar roles as they did in the military - training, technicians, superintendents, etc. As of June 2025 there were approximately 500 members of the CAP NCO corps.
 The current system of CAP NCOs was established in 1984 allowing former military to assume their previous rank or equivalent rank in the CAP.
 And in 2013, the CAP created the current insignia of the NCO corps.

 During the tenure of CAP Chief Master Sgt.
 Todd H. Parsons, the Civil Air Patrol added a new insignia for the position of National Command Chief of the Civil Air Patrol.
 It is similar to the US Air Force Command Master Chief stripes, but with the USAF star replaced with the CAP Propeller.
 Unlike all the other senior CAP enlisted rank insignia, it does not contain the letters CAP in between the upper and lower chevrons, but has a single white star.